ocean-onion/BDCraft-maybe/clean_docs/admin/permission-management.md

 ### Group Configuration Options

 #### Basic Group Properties
-- `display_name`: Human-readable group name
+- `display_name`: Human-readable group name for administrative purposes
-- `prefix`: Text displayed before player names in chat
-- `suffix`: Text displayed after player names in chat
 - `weight`: Group priority (higher numbers take precedence)
 - `default`: Whether this is the default group for new players

+**Note:** Chat prefixes and formatting are handled by the existing rank system.
+The permission system focuses on access control rather than display formatting.

 #### Permission Assignment
 - `permissions`: List of permissions granted to the group